garimac12/P3_Nobel_Pyze/README.md

 - The project team then designed a Flask/SqlAlchemy applet which connected our systems directly to the database.
 For some visualizations, the static data was extracted from the SQL server as a JSON file (.resources/AllTables.json).
 The interactive map utilizes a Real-Time API pull from the SQL server to feed it, but it has optional lines of code to allow it to pull locally as well.

-- The Data Visualizations are presented on a custom dashboard, which displays data and factoids that is also fueled by JavaScript.
+- The Data Visualizations are presented on a custom dashboard, which displays a data and factoids section that is also fueled by JavaScript.
 There are three separate, interactive visualizations on the page.
 At the bottom is a link to our interactive map.

 - Our Fact table shows totals of the prize monies awarded, the university with the most Laureates honored, and the top three countries where Laureates were born.
 We also show a count of total laureates, separate them by gender, and determine if the prize was awarded to an organization or not.